So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 Whatever the case, being able to step away from your device helps.

-These are a little nicer than the VEATOOL earbuds because they run up to 16 hours of playtime.
-They also charge blazing fast- a 5-minute charge equals 2 hours of playback time.
+These are a little cheaper than the other earbuds because they run up to 8 hours of playtime.
+Charge time is 2.5 hours with MicroUSB plugins with a 400mAH battery.

 If you’re looking for a pair of Bluetooth earbuds that are Chromebook compatible, these should do the trick.
 They’re budget, but have decent sound quality and plenty of playback time.
 The battery life proves to be lengthy for the cheap price.